timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </plugin>
 {% endhighlight %}

-Create the directory `rest-app/src/main/java/config` in which
+In the directory `rest-app/src/main/java/config` check that `package-info` is as follows:

 `rest-app/src/main/java/config/package-info.java`
 <p>